 As one of the iconic and richly rewarding safari destinations, Namibia is full of wonderful adventures to be had.
-You will be able to explore it all on Odyssey Safaris’ Nambia safari tours.
+You will be able to explore it all on Odyssey Safaris’ Namibia safari tours.
 Home to the Namib, the world’s oldest desert, breathtaking mountain ranges and dunes make up much of the natural beauty to be found while on safari here.
-Bigger than France, long distances come into play when looking to visit popular destinations like the Sossusvlei dunes and Etosha National Park.
+Long distances come into play when you’re looking to visit popular destinations such as the Sossusvlei dunes or Etosha National Park on any Namibia tour.

-When not climbing the highest sand dunes in the world, Namibia is full of secret treasures like Skeleton Coast and Damaraland that would make any safari enthiusast jealous.
+When not climbing the highest sand dunes in the world, Namibia is full of secret treasures like Skeleton Coast and Damaraland that would make any safari enthusiast jealous.
 For those that are interested in getting a taste of its history, Twyfelfontein is a world heritage site which is home to 2,000 year old petroglyphs while a visit to the bustling city of Windhoek allows you to refuel before taking on more adventures.
 Namibia safaris are some of the most sought-after excursions thanks to the numerous stunning sights you’ll find in these beautiful locales.

 When To Go To Namibia

 While Namibia safari tours operate year-round, the best time to visit is during the Dry Season from June to October when wildlife viewing is at its very best especially in Etosha National Park.
 This is due to a lack of water supply encouraging larger groups of animals to congregate around rivers and waterholes making them easier to spot.
 With bright skies and little to no clouds, you don’t have to worry about any rain impacting your safari.
 Even as the Dry Season welcomes more visitors, parks won’t feel crowded and still provides the remote feel of an untouched piece of Africa.

 Dry Season (June to October)